open-eid/open-eid.github.io/ID_software_architecture_files/docs/index.md

 *   RIA DigiDoc is used for creating the ASiC container and adding the signature value to the container.
 *   Long term validation data is added to the ASiC signature by obtaining OCSP confirmation and a time-stamp.
-*   DigiDocService SOAP services is required in order to sign with Mobile-ID.
+*   Mobile-ID REST services is required in order to sign with Mobile-ID.
+*   Smart-ID REST services is required in order to sign with Smart-ID.
 *   Signature value is calculated either in the Mobile-ID SIM card or ID-card’s chip.
 *   Trust anchor data is retrieved from TSL lists – the European Commission’s central TSL and national TSL’s of the EU member states.